FHA Guidelines On Debt To Income Ratio On FHA Home Loans

 - These are the ratios required to get an approve/eligible per Automated Underwriting System

-- If credit scores fall below 620 credit scores, the maximum debt to income ratio cap to qualify for a FHA Loan drops to 43% DTI to get an approve/eligible per Automated Underwriting System Approval
+- If credit scores fall below 620 credit scores, the maximum debt to income ratio cap to qualify for an FHA Loan drops to 43% DTI to get an approve/eligible per Automated Underwriting System Approval

-- Those who have higher debt to income ratios and have credit scores below 620 should consider trying to boost their credit scores so it will go over the 620 credit score mark
+Those who have a higher debt to income ratios and have credit scores below 620 should consider trying to boost their credit scores so it will go over the 620 credit score mark.

 - Compensating Factors are factors that are favorable

 - Verification Of Rent is required on all manual underwriting

-- No late payments in past 12 months with manual underwriting
+- No late payments in the past 12 months with manual underwriting

 Example of compensating factors are the following: